Choose one or more.

 The visitor centre and café is open wintertime!
 Check our opening hours further down on this site.
 We are showing an exhibition, "Special Trees", with a humanistic approach, and an exhibition over outdoor acitivities in Skåne.
-Our café mainly holds home-made or local produced cakes, sandwiches, drinks - but also a few quick pre-fab meals.
+Our café mainly holds home-made or local produced cakes, sandwiches, drinks - but also a few quick pre-fab meals from local produced companies.
 Here, you can also get maps over all our 19 recreation areas with all sorts of hiking trails.

 Hiking and walking

 There are fourteen marked hiking trails of varying length in the recreation area, from 1,5 km to 16 km.
-Three of these, Ravinslingan, Fiskestigen and Strandpromenaden are suitable for pushchairs and wheelchairs, and are certified by Equality.
+Three of these, Ravinslingan, Fiskestigen (Lugna linjen) and Strandpromenaden are suitable for pushchairs and wheelchairs, and are certified by Equality.
 At Fiskarhus we have a new short trail, 1,5 km, that passes old oaks in the cultural landscape (this trail is not marked yet on our maps).
 Download our map and folder over all hiking trails in Fulltofta recreation area.

 Nature and cultural history path